Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 This is huge.

-My baby product brand has utilized live chat extensively over the past few years, and I’m about to implement on all of my sales pages here as well.
+My baby product brand has utilized live chat extensively over the past few years, and I’ve implemented it on all of my sales pages here as well.
 It’s that powerful.

 3. Run A Blog, With Timestamps